-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Overview

-In this tutorial, you’ll build a Slack bot using Cloudflare Workers.
+In this tutorial, you will build a Slack bot using Cloudflare Workers.
 Your bot will make use of GitHub webhooks to send messages to a Slack channel when issues are updated or created, and allow users to write a command to look up GitHub issues from inside Slack.

 This tutorial is recommended for people who are familiar with writing web applications.
-If you’ve ever built an application with tools like Node and Express, this project will feel very familiar to you.
-That being said, if you’re new to writing web apps, we think that Workers is a super easy way to focus on writing code, and actually shipping projects: maybe you’ve wanted to build something like a Slack bot in the past, but things like deployment and configuration have always seemed a little scary.
-In either case, welcome!
+If you have built an application with tools like Node and Express, this project will feel very familiar to you.
+If you are new to writing web applications or have wanted to build something like a Slack bot in the past, but were intimidated by deployment or configuration, Workers will be an easy way for you to focus on writing code and shipping projects.

-One more thing before you start the tutorial: if you’d like to see the code, or how the bot works in an actual Slack channel, we’ve made the final version of the codebase available on GitHub.
-From there, you can add your own Slack API keys, and deploy it to your own Slack channels for testing.
+If you would like to review the code or how the bot works in an actual Slack channel before proceeding with this tutorial, you can access the final version of the codebase on GitHub.
+From GitHub, you can add your own Slack API keys and deploy it to your own Slack channels for testing.

 Set up Slack